mtorrisi/java-openjdk-deploy/README.md

-# java-openjdk-deploy
+# repast-deploy
-Scripts for deploying Java JDK
+Scripts for deploying repast on CODE-RADE